apollographql/apollo-client/react-docs/source/api.md

 8. `error`: No request is in flight for this query, but one or more errors were detected.

 If the network status is less then 7 then it is equivalent to [`data.loading`](#graphql-query-data.loading) being true.
 In fact you could replace all of your `data.loading` checks with `data.networkStatus < 7` and you would not see a difference.
 It is recommended that you use `data.loading`, however.

-`data.networkStatus` is useful if you want to display a different loading indicator (or no indicator at all) depending on your network status.

 **Example:**